 I should say that I don't think any of this is bad.
 Actually, I think having a great description of the coffee on the bag is a fantastic thing – not only for selling the coffee (so the customer has an idea of what they are getting), but I think even more importantly for guiding the experience that we have when we drink that particular coffee.
 If you were to give me a bag of coffee with zero description and no information on what it is or where it's from, it would probably take me much longer to come to an understanding (I think – maybe I would surprise myself though).
 For the average coffee drinker anyways, I think it's very supportive to the experience to have a suggestion of what can be expected because at the very least you can look for those tastes and affirm that's what they are like in coffee.

-Anyhow, I hope you enjoy this week's episode.
+Anyhow, I hope you enjoy this week's episode and this brazil coffee review.
 At this particular point you can't get the coffee I've shared in the show, but if I know a roaster that picks it up, I'll do an update.